DrMrProfessorFate/obs-flatpak-plugin-manager/README.md

+I am not a coder nor do i know coding, this was made with ChatGPT because i had an idea and a problem and this is what came from that idea use it or not the choice is yours

 # OBS Flatpak Plugin Manager v1.1.2

 A portable, Flatpak-first bootstrap bundle for OBS Studio and a small curated list of plugins.